sagemath/trac_to_gh/Issue 9749.md

 # Issue 9749: huge performance regression in computing with level one modular forms

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9749

 Original creator: was